Lezcano/GPIOServer/INSTALL.md

 ### Step 5: Verify that everything is running

-Once everything is running the /home/pi/GPIOServer/install directory is no longer needed - you can delete it.

 Open a browser and connect to the IP address of your raspberry pi, and verify the GPIOs are displayed correctly, that they control your hardware in the correct manner, and so on.